 \subsection{Object pose estimation}

-Lastly, we investigate the impact of rotation representation for object pose estimation from an RGB image.
-We focus on regression of object attitude and try to predict the 3D orientation of an object from a $112 \times 112$ image crop centered around its centroid, illustrated in figure~\ref{fig:object_crops}.
+Lastly, we investigate the impact of the mapping function on object pose estimation from an RGB image.

-\paragraph{Protocol} Experiments are performed on cropped images from the LINEMOD dataset~\cite{hinterstoisser_multimodal_2011}, from which we selected randomly for each object 85\% of the crops for testing and 15\% for validation.
-We ignore symmetric objects in this evaluation, which are out of the scope of this work (the reader is referred to~\cite{saxena_learning_2009, bregier_defining_2018, pitteri_object_2019}).
-Following a common practice~\cite{rad_bb8_2017}, we use synthetic data for training, rendering 200,000 crops for each object with randomized pose, illumination and background (as shown figure \ref{fig:object_crops}).
-For the sake of simplicity, we do not use any real data, physically-based renderings, or data-augmentation during training contrary to state-of-the-art methods~\cite{hodan_bop_2020} and cannot therefore pretend reaching the same level of performances.
-We use for each object a pretrained ResNet-50 backbone~\cite{he_deep_2016}, and replace the last fully connected layer by one whose output dimension matches the input dimension of each mapping considered.
-We freeze the first layers of the backbone (up to the second one) to speed up training and following insights from~\cite{hinterstoisser_pre-trained_2018} regarding generalization performances.

-Given a ground truth object orientation expressed as a rotation $r^* \in SO(3)$, we train the model to regress a rotation $r \in SO(3)$ minimizing the mean square distance between paired points of the surface of the object:
+\paragraph{Protocol} We try to predict the 3D orientation of a rigid object from an image crop extracted from LINEMOD dataset~\cite{hinterstoisser_multimodal_2011}.
+Following a common practice~\cite{rad_bb8_2017}, we use synthetic data for training, rendering 200,000 crops for each object with randomized pose, illumination and background.
+For the sake of simplicity, we do not use any real data, physically-based renderings, or data-augmentation during training and cannot therefore pretend reaching the same level of performances than state-of-the-art methods~\cite{hodan_bop_2020}.
+We use for each object a pre-trained ResNet-50 backbone~\cite{he_deep_2016}, and replace the last fully connected layer by one whose output dimension is suitable for the mapping considered.
+We freeze the first layers of the backbone (up to the second one) to speed up the training and following insights from~\cite{hinterstoisser_pre-trained_2018} regarding generalization performances.
+Given a ground truth object orientation expressed as a rotation $r^* \in SO(3)$, we train the model to regress a rotation $r \in SO(3)$ minimizing the mean square position error of the object's surface points